AEYCEN/QuickArmorSwap/README.md

 > ❗ **Important: Because the feature of the automatic mouseclick coordinate calculation is not implemented yet, you need to adjust the values "first_click_coordinates" and "second_click_coordinates" in the settings.txt file to your fitting.**
 >
-> For that, you need to press the hotkey ingame and look where the mouse clicks happen.
+> For that, you need to press the hotkey in-game and look where the mouse clicks happen.
 > The first click needs to be on the created armor folder in the inventory.
 > The second click needs to be a few pixels lower on the selection for armor swap in the dropdown menu.
 > You have to look very closely, the macro is performing these action very quick.